How to pay with your phone or watch in Europe?

 While a connected watch is harder to lose than a phone, no one is immune to theft.

-To prevent them from being used for fraudulent payments, cancel your bank card as soon as you realise it has been lost or stolen.
-Also inform your telephone operator and the mobile payment service.
-In the event of theft, remember to report it to the police or gendarmerie.
+To prevent any fraudulent payments, cancel your bank card as soon as you realise the loss or the theft.
+Also inform your phone operator and the mobile payment service.
+In the event of theft, remember to report it to the police.

 Tips for making your payments more secure

-• Always check the battery life of your phone and especially your connected watch if you are using it as your only payment method.
+- Always check the battery life of your phone and especially your connected watch.
+Especially if you are using it as your only payment method.

 Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Innovation Council and Small and Medium-sized Enterprises Executive Agency (EISMEA).
 Neither the European Union nor the granting authority can be held responsible for them.